 Note: Chrome's default installation directories are usually added to the system's path during installation.
 If the Chromedriver executable is in one of these directories, it should already be in the path.

-- Check the location of the Chromedriver executable: If the Chromedriver is not found in the system's path, it is necessary to identify its location.
-Ensure that you have downloaded the correct version of Chromedriver for your Chrome browser version.
-Once the location is known, add it to the system's path.
-This can be done by appending the directory path to the PATH variable.
+Check the location of the Chromedriver executable: First, it has to locate the Chromedriver if this is not in the system's path.
+Make sure which version of Chrome you have so that you will know which Chromedriver to download.
+Then, after knowing its location, add it on the system's path.
+It can be done by appending the directory path to the environment variable PATH.

 Note: After adding the Chromedriver executable to the path, remember to restart any open terminal or command prompt windows for the changes to take effect.